-Mother Tongue is a sculpture park of exotic forms, weaving the dances, rhythms and languages of Torres Strait Islands, South India, West Africa, Indonesia and Pacifica with Flamenco, Contemporary body percussion and live music.
-It explores human adaptation, our shared territories and celebrates the differences between human beings.
-Our audiences will be invited to ‘play’ within the interactive set outside of show times and the entire immersive experience will resonate long after leaving the theatre.
+Mother Tongue is a sculpture park of exotic forms created from the dances, rhythms and languages of Torres Strait Islands, South India, West Africa, Indonesia and Pacifica with Flamenco, Contemporary body percussion and live music.
+Our audiences will be invited into an entire immersive experience of projection, light and sonics that will resonate long after leaving the theatre.
+Mother Tongue explores human adaptation, our shared territories and reveals the uniqueness and differences between human beings – their cultures, art forms and ‘mother tongues’.

 Australia’s passion for rich multi-cultures is expressed eloquently in Mother Tongue.
 This seminal work will play an important part in shaping our national identity.
 The urgent conversation about our need to connect and protect all lifeforms: is at its heart.
 This work accurately reflects our society, and it asks the audience to share a vision of themselves, as Australians in a rapidly changing world.